-Lesson for employers on covenants not to compete and NDAsThe lesson here for employers is to be extremely careful in your wording on covenants not to compete, NDAs, and other contracts that have any limiting effect on your employees’ current or future ability to work.
+Lesson for employers on covenants not to compete and NDAsThe lesson here for employers is to be extremely careful in the wording on covenants not to compete, NDAs, and other contracts that have any limiting effect on your employees’ current or future ability to work.
 As we can see from this case, strict wording of an NDA can effectively be interpreted as a non-compete agreement, even if that wasn’t the original intention.

 For guidance on how to craft your company’s covenants not to compete and NDAs, or for advice on one you’ve already signed, contact Mt.
 Pleasant business attorney Gem McDowell.
 He and his associate Lauren Turowetz can be reached at the Law Office of Gem McDowell in Mount Pleasant at (843) 284-1021 or by filling out this contact form online.
 Contact them today.